Our properties

 New development

 For all new build properties, we adopt a ‘fabric first’ approach to achieving sustainability, through high insulation and air tightness.
-Where possible our land-led developments – where Hightown leads on the construction – aim to meet the proposed Future Homes Standard (FHS) specification that will become mandatory in 2025.
+Where possible our land-led developments – where Hightown leads on the construction – aim to meet the proposed Future Homes Standard (FHS) specification.
 The FHS aims to decarbonise new homes by focusing on tighter building fabric standards, improving heating, hot water systems and reducing heat waste, including using air source heat pumps.
 Meanwhile, we have continued to explore ways to meet the FHS through design and build package deals, for example through partnering with contractors using modern methods of construction.

 Reducing energy consumption at our central offices